Global Asymptotic Rates Under Randomization: Gauss-Seidel and Kaczmarz: Introduction

-Iterative methods use a projection as a canonical way to extract an improvement towards the solution in each step.
-Most standard techniques can be viewed as a succession of such projections.
-The Gauss-Seidel and Kaczmarz are prominent examples of projection methods with a wide range of applications in scientific computing, machine learning, biomedical imaging and signal processing.

-Solving $m$ equations with $n$ unknowns forming the system $\mA \bx = \bb$, the iterations start from an initial guess $\bx_0$ and evolve towards the solution as in Figure~\ref{fig:twolines}.
-In the $k^{\rm th}$ step of iterations, a coordinate, $i$, of the residual $\bb - \mA \bx_k$ is chosen to update the iterate, $\bx_k$, along a vector $\vect{d}_i$ from a predetermined set:
+Iterative methods use a projection as a canonical way to extract an improvement towards the solution at each step.
+Most standard techniques can be viewed as a succession of such projections~\cite{saad2003iterative} with the Gauss-Seidel and Kaczmarz being prominent examples.
+For a problem $\mA \bx = \bb$, the Kaczmarz iterations are illustrated in Figure~\ref{fig:twolines}.
+At the $k^{\rm th}$ step, a coordinate, $i$, of the residual $\bb - \mA \bx_k$ is chosen to update the iterate, $\bx_k$, along a vector $\vect{d}_i$ from a set of vectors $\{\vect{d}_1, \dots, \vect{d}_m\}$: